 Running in this type of hot weather, one must always keep up with hydration.
 I did, and I always reminded my friend to drink as well.
 Maybe we over-drank.
 We felt very slushy and bloated at the end.
 We kept up with our nutrition, especially at the aid stations.
 The aid stations were stocked well, except for one or two, which the RD mentioned, was only stocked with water and gels.

-There may not have been to many participants because I didn’t see a lot of runners/walkers along the course.
+There may not have been too many participants because I didn’t see a lot of runners/walkers along the course.
 My friend led the way earlier in our race, as she was much faster and do better than me in the heat.
 I followed behind her.
-When it got darker, I felt a second wind, and the course led us through some fire roads, so I took the lead and paced us through the night.
-I can tell my friend was starting to get tired, it has been a long day and weekend for her thus far.
+When it got darker, I felt a second wind.
+The course led us through some fire roads, so I took the lead and paced us through the night.
+My friend was starting to get tired, it has been a long day and weekend for her thus far.
 I checked in with her, sometimes pushing the pace, till I heard her say, ‘This is the fastest I can go.’
 I made sure she still has a good race, since this was her longest run in a long time.
 (She has done up to 50-milers in the past, but it has been a few years since then).
 I know she is a strong runner, so I pushed a little bit.
-At one point, we stopped for a minute.
+At one point, in this open area, we stopped for a minute.
 We turned off our headlamps and looked up.
-The deep blue sky was filled with stars sparkling right above us.
+The dark sky was filled with stars sparkling like Christmas lights, right above us.
 It was beautiful.

 My friend finished 1st in the Women’s Masters Division.
 I finished 3rd in my age group, but there are no prizes for age group, just the Overall and Masters.
 It is all about who shows up at the race.

 We are about to start, let’s do this!